ropufan/TeamsMeetingRooms/partners/offersetup.md

 If the validation is successful, go ahead and hit `Connect` on the form and then `Save Draft` on the initial offering, before moving on to the next page.

 ![Partner Center - Commercial Marketplace](./../images/publishing/step3_crm.png "Select CRM destination")

+The next step that you will need to take is [setting up the proprieties](proprieties.md)